Chapter 5 Key Economic Questions Society Must Answer

 communism has never existed.

-Western Oligarchs many of whom preferred Nazi Fascism over any bran of
+by most Western Oligarchs many of whom preferred Nazi Fascism over

 f.
 Ten Questions and Answers About Americas Big Government